alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 ---

-In this tutorial we'll take you through the steps going from a blank model to a small application.
+In this tutorial we'll take you through the steps of going from a blank model to a small application.

 - [Project Layout](#project-layout)
 - [Application Model](#application-model)